The Ultimate Guide To The African Fat-Tailed Gecko

 Diet:Insects

 An African fat-tailed gecko, or AFTG, is the best pet for beginners and first-time reptile owners.
-Its impressive life span and docile temperament make it a great pet that can naturally thrive in captivity.
+Its impressive lifespan and docile temperament make it a great pet that can naturally thrive in captivity.

 African Fat-Tailed Gecko in the Wild